paaco/sprite2asm/README.md

  The background color is mapped to bit pattern `00`.
 Other colors map to the remaining bit pattern (`10` for sprites, `11` for charsets).

  * `-syXX`:
  y-offset applied when converting sprites (defaults to 0).
+Useful when extracting sprite overlays.

  * `-chXX`:
  convert to charset and charmap instead of sprites (bytes start at `XX`, usually `00`).
  With multi color conversion, characters consisting of 2 colors (where one is background) that contain single pixels are still converted as hires.

+ * `-cmX`:
+ together with `-chXX` also generate colormap with `X` as default character color.

 Options on the command line take priority over those in the file name.

 Example: `java Sprite2asm -mcXY file1-ch07.png file2.png` will interpret asset `file1-ch07.png` as multi color and convert it to charset and charmap, where bytes in the charmap start at `7`.
 Asset `file2.png` will be converted to multi color sprites, as sprites are the default.